compi1234/spchlab/session3/README.md

 - [BayesGMM]       A very brief refresh on Bayes formula and GMMs (skip if you know it)
 - [Hillenbrand-1]  Gender Classification with Pitch as Feature
 - [Hillenbrand-2]  Vowel Classification with Formant Features
-- [TIMIT-1]        Vowel Classification from a single frame of MELSPEC or MELFBANK features
+- [TIMIT-1]        Vowel Classification from a single frame with FBANK or MFCC features

 ## Getting Started with Google Colab